About Snapper Island

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-Snapper Island is within Hope Islands National Park.
+Snapper Island is within Hope Islands National Park (CYPAL).
 It is managed by QPWS to preserve the highly significant environmental and cultural values of the island whilst providing and managing a range of visitor opportunities.

 The reef waters surrounding Snapper Island are within the Great Barrier Reef World Heritage Area.
 The surrounding waters of the islands are managed under the Great Barrier Reef Coast Marine Park and the Great Barrier Reef Marine Park.